adamdecaf/cert-manage/README.md

 TODO(adam): more detail & better explained

+- explain that users need choices and assurance in what they're trusting
+- some CA's are better than others, some are really bad (negligent)

 There have been numerous recent exploits in the wild surrounding CA's (Certificate Authorities) that don't understand the power they have on every machine which trusts communications signed with their keys.

 <details>